ycj28c/scribble/_posts/2017-09-19-jquery-selector-trick.md

 Now in our code we want to normalize the special character name.

-According to the console, we need three \\\, thus write below function, but doesn't work
+According to the console, we need three \ , thus write below function,
 ```javascript
 function normalizeSelector(str){
 	return str.replace(/([ #;&,.+*~\':"!^$[\]()=>|\/@])/g,'\\\\\\$1');
 }
 ```
-Debug the output string is exactly what I want, but it doesn't work, after lots of try, find below code works
+But doesn't work, debug the output string is exactly what I want, but it doesn't work, after lots of try, find below code works

 ```javascripit
 function normalizeSelectorName(str){
 	return str.replace(/([ #;&,.+*~\':"!^$[\]()=>|\/@])/g,'\\$1');